erfianugrah/markov-mail/README.md

 - ✅ Unified CLI management system

 ### Latest Updates (v2.4.2 - 2025-01-12)
 - 🧮 **Scoring Clarifications** – Two-dimensional Markov scoring remains the source of truth.
-Sequential pattern detection is now observability-only, while dated patterns and plus-addressing still contribute deterministic risk (0.2‑0.9) when abuse is detected.
+Sequential pattern detection is back in the scoring path for obvious automation, while plus-addressing keeps its 0.2‑0.9 deterministic contribution (baseline 0.2 for any plus tag, +0.3 for suspicious tags, +0.4 for alias abuse).
+- 🧱 **Short-Local OOD Guardrail** – Abnormality risk now ramps with local-part length (≤4 chars = 0 risk, 5‑12 chars scale up).
+This keeps classic four-character addresses (e.g., `timc@…`) from being auto-warned while still flagging true gibberish.
+After deploying the clamp, rerun `npm run cli train:calibrate … --upload` so the calibration layer reflects the new scoring curve.
+- 🎚️ **Calibration as a Boost** – The logistic calibration layer now only elevates risk; it never suppresses the base Markov confidence.
+If calibration drifts, you still get the original Markov behavior rather than a sudden zero-risk system.
 - ⚙️ **Configurable Domain Signals** – `riskWeights.domainReputation` (default 0.2) and `riskWeights.tldRisk` (0.3) are runtime-tunable so you can dial domain/TLD influence without redeploying.
 - 🗄️ **D1 Metrics Backend** – All validation, training, and admin metrics write to a Cloudflare D1 database.
 Analytics Engine references in older docs have been removed.
 - 🧪 **A/B Experiments Everywhere** – Active experiments stored in KV are now applied at the middleware layer, logged to D1, exposed via `/admin/ab-test/status`, and rendered inside the dashboard overview.